- refers to language that is underdeveloped, lacks substance, and is needlessly abstract

-There are many reasons why a writer’s argument may be weak.
+There are many reasons why a writer’s pose style may be described as weak or underdeveloped.
 Here are just a few possibilities:

 - The author’s argument is undermined by one or more logical fallacies